SwooshyCueb/mini-buildd/doc/admin.rst

-You will need to log in as Django user ``admin``, with the password you configured when installing the package (if you chose an insecure password on package install time, now is the time to set a proper one via django's user management).
+You will need to log in as Django user ``admin``, with the password you configured when installing the package (if you chose an insecure password on package install time, now is the time to set a proper one via Django's user management).

 All changes you do here finally wind up in the SQL database at ``~/config.sqlite``; this config not only represents mere